-1. The side effects will be difficult.
+1. The side effects can be difficult

 According to Dr. Stacey, there isn’t a one-size-fits all experience with birth control pill side effects.
 “The most commonly reported side effects when a woman first uses the pill are: bleeding irregularities/spotting, nausea and/or vomiting, headaches and breast tenderness,” she says.
 “Less commonly reported sides affects are mood changes, bloating, and less sexual desire.
 For most women, side effects usually go away after three months of continued use.”

-2. You may feel extremely emotional.
+2. You may feel extremely emotional

-3. Nausea is common.
+3. Nausea is common

-4. You could spot (but you might not).
+4. You could spot (but you might not)

 Irregular bleeding is an extremely common side effect of birth control pills, especially during those first few months.
 If you find a little bit of blood on a random day you take one of your pills, you most likely have nothing to worry about.

-5. Your period doesn’t always come the first day of the sugar pill.
+5. Your period doesn’t always come the first day of the sugar pill

-6. You’re not protected from pregnancy yet.
+6. You’re not 100% protected from pregnancy yet

-7. There are several health benefits to starting the pill.
+7. There are several health benefits to starting the pill

 While you are definitely going to experience some side effects on the pill, you can ease your mind by knowing you will also experience some health benefits.
-“There are many health benefits of the pill — ranging from reducing your chances of ovarian, endometrial, and colon cancer to regulating cycles, reducing unwanted hair growth and acne,” Dr. Stacey says.
-She adds that the pill is a very safe birth control option, and no other prescription drug has been more studied or researched.
+“There are many health benefits of the pill — ranging from reducing your chances of ovarian, endometrial, and colon cancer to regulating cycles, reducing unwanted hair growth and acne,” Dr. Stacey tells Her Campus.
+She adds that the pill is typically a very safe birth control option, and no other prescription drug has been more studied or researched.